seraageldin/CICD-Deploying-using-K8s-and-Jenkins-simple-freestyle-project/README.md

 so you have 2 options to run the minikube cluster as jenkins user or make teh command run by another user privelages sudo -u {USER} #your user name

+for no password
+sudo visudo
+go to the last line add
+yourusername ALL=(ALL:ALL) NOPASSWD: ALL